 Read Me is a manual for copywriters.
-Ten practical lessons about to create compelling Ad copies, whether it is for online, or offline campaigns.
-This book is a way to get into the world of copywriting, by understanding what it means and what it is for.
+The book has ten practical lessons, focused on how to create compelling Ad copies.
+This is a way to get into the world of copywriting, by understanding what it means and what it is for.

 By Roger Horberry & Gyles Lingwood.
 Laurence King Publishing Ltd, 2014. £20.00 (aprox) ISBN 9781780671819

 In the adventure of discovering the meaning of copywriting, there’re a lot of manuals that show the tricks of the industry in four, six or ten steps.
-All of them have different teaching techniques as they use common figures of speech to make the reading pleasurable and picture what means to be a copywriter.
-The exercises at the end of every lesson make Read Me an original manual, as it encourages the readers to take the challenge by putting in practice what they have just learned.
+All of them have different teaching techniques to picture what means to be a copywriter.
+At the end of each lesson, there’re practical exercises which make Read Me an original manual, as it challenges the readers to put in practice what they have just learned.

 Read Me is 10 lessons – book with a lot of colorful examples of Ad copies.
-In each lesson, the writers present other copywriters’ anecdotes who expose their own professional experience about the subject in question.
-As a plus, every chapter has homework to be completed, which analogically simulates workshops.
+In each lesson, the writers present other copywriters’ anecdotes who expose their own professional.
+As a plus, every chapter has a homework to be completed, which analogically simulates workshops.

 Who is this book for?